zero-or-one/Streamlit-Apps/README.md

 Cool streamlit apps I make in free time.

 ## Decription
-* counrty_info.py: retrieves information about country and compare with each other
+* counrty_information.py: retrieves information about the country and compares with each other